 Receiving Staging: The #1 Bottleneck

-Receiving is the single most common bottleneck in ecommerce and B2B fulfillment warehouses, and it rarely gets the attention it deserves.
+Receiving is the bottleneck we see most in ecommerce and B2B fulfillment warehouses, and it rarely gets the attention it deserves.
 The pattern is predictable: pallets arrive faster than they can be inspected, counted, and put away.
 Inventory sits in the receiving lane for hours or days.
 Pickers can't pull from it because it hasn't been entered into the WMS yet.
 Orders get delayed.
 Storage fees are paid on product that isn't yet sellable.

 Fix 01